CobaltXII/orb/README.md

 ## Summary

 Orb started out as a weekend raytracing project, but got a little bigger.
 It currently supports diffuse lighting, specular lighting, recursion, reflection, refraction, procedural environments, procedural texturing, supersampling, and gamma correction.
-Orb was originally named Orb because it could only raytrace spheres, but it can now raytrace ellipsoids, planes, capsules and cones as well.
+Orb was originally named Orb because it could only raytrace spheres, but it can now raytrace ellipsoids, planes, capsules, cylinders and cones as well.

 ## Libraries